Tuesday, March 17, 2015

 Source: Annals of the Entomological Society of America, Volume 107, Number 5, September 2014, pp. 944-953(10)

 Abstract: Maternal decisions, like the choice of a site for laying eggs, have important ecological and evolutionary implications.
 In the current study, we investigated variation both within and between populations in oviposition site preference (OSP) in a collection of isofemale lines derived from three Drosophila melanogaster Meigen natural populations of western Argentina.
 In the oviposition preference assay, we used two resources that fruit flies use as egg-laying sites in nature.
 Results revealed ...
-(Full abstract
+(Full abstract)

-A Survey and Historical Comparison of the Megachilidae (Hymenoptera: Apoidea) of Itasca State Park, Minnesota
+of the Megachilidae (Hymenoptera: Apoidea) of Itasca State Park, Minnesota

 Authors: Gardner, J. D.; Spivak, M.